onflow/docs/docs/concepts/transactions.md

 ![Screenshot 2023-08-17 at 16.08.18.png](_transactions_images/Screenshot_2023-08-17_at_16.08.18.png)

-- Unknown - The transaction has not yet been seen by the network.
+- Unknown - The transaction has not yet been seen by the section of the network you communicate with.
-- Pending - The transaction has not yet been included in a block.
+- Pending - The transaction has been received by a collection node but has not yet been finalized in a block.
-- Finalized - The transaction has been included in a block, but not yet executed.
+- Finalized - The consensus nodes have included the transaction in a block, but it has not been executed by execution nodes.
-- Executed - The transaction has been executed but the result has not yet been verified and the block has not yet been sealed.
+- Executed - Execution nodes have produced a result for the transaction.
-- Sealed - The transaction execution has been verified and the result is sealed in a block.
+- Sealed - The verification nodes have verified and agreed on the result of the transaction and the consensus node has included the seal in the latest block.
-- Expired - The transaction expired before being executed.
+- Expired - The transaction was submitted past its expiration block height.

 <Callout type="danger">
-It is super **important to differentiate the transaction status and transaction result**.
+It is **important to differentiate the transaction status and transaction result**.
 Transaction status will only provide you with information about the inclusion of the transaction in the blockchain, not whether the transaction was executed the way you intended. **A transaction can still fail to execute the way you intended and be sealed.**

 </Callout>

 ### Transaction Result

-A transaction result will be available once a transaction is executed and it will provide information about the success of a transaction execution, that means whether the transaction encountered any errors while executing.
+Once a transaction is executed, its result will be available, providing details on its success or any errors encountered during execution.
 It also includes events the transaction may have emitted.

 ![Screenshot 2023-08-17 at 16.29.30.png](_transactions_images/Screenshot_2023-08-17_at_16.29.30.png)